atlassian-labs/react-resource-router/docs/api/components.md

 ## StaticRouter

 If you are planning to render your application on the server, you must use the `StaticRouter` in your server side entry.
-The `StaticRouter` does not require a `history` prop to be provided, instead, you simply need to provide the current `location` as a string.
+The `StaticRouter` should only be used on server.
+It does not require a `history` prop to be provided, instead, you simply need to provide the current `location` as a string.
 In order to achieve this, we recommend your server side application uses [`jsdom`](https://github.com/jsdom/jsdom).

 ```js
 // server-app.js